Sid-MB/Sid-MB/README.md

 Welcome to my profile!

-I'm a Computer Science student and AI researcher at Stanford University.
+I'm a Computer Science student and Artificial Intelligence researcher at Stanford University.
 I've founded [Pocket Congress](https://sidmb.com/articles/pocket-congress), an app for iOS, and I'm currently working on software for [a satellite launching into space](https://github.com/stanford-ssi/samwise-flight-software) in 2025.
 Learn more about me on [my website](https://sidmb.com), or send me an email!

 Sincerely,